-When you sell stocks, your broker issues IRS Form 1099-B that summarizes your annual transactions.
-While you do not have to report money you lost because you do not pay tax on it, agents at the IRS expect to see details about your stock sales on your return, because Form 1099-B does not show whether your sales were gains or losses.
-Failure to include transactions, even if they were losses, could raise concerns with the IRS.
+When you sell stocks, your broker issues IRS Form 1099-B, which summarizes your annual transactions.
+Obviously, you don't pay taxes on stock losses.
+But you do have to report all stock transactions, both losses and gains, on IRS Form 8949.
+Failure to include transactions, even if they were losses, would raise concerns with the IRS.

 You need to transfer your figures from Form 8949 to Schedule D. You should not list your losses separately from your gains.
 Simply place parentheses around losses to indicate that the figure is negative.
-Figures without parentheses count as gains.
 Total the column by adding in the positive figures and subtracting the negative figures.
 This resulting figure indicates your total loss or gain.

 Capital Loss Carryover

 You can deduct up to $3,000 in losses off or your income for any given tax year (as of July 27, 2012).
 You can apply the remaining losses to coming years when you file your returns for those years.
 Losses retain their original short-term or long-term status when you carry them over to coming years, so you will save at the tax rate assigned to each type of loss.
 You can claim the losses each year until you have used up the total amount you originally lost.